 Resident workers - Method of travel to work - All industries

-Within the Hornsby Shire, there is a higher proportion of resident All industries workers using public transport to get to work than the New South Wales workforce.
+Within Hornsby Shire, there is a higher proportion of resident All industries workers using public transport to get to work than the New South Wales workforce.

 Maximising access to employment is a key objective in any economic development strategy.
-Understanding the modes of transport the Hornsby Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.
+Understanding the modes of transport Hornsby Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with resident place of work for a clearer picture of where working residents are employed.